How to Form an LLC in North Dakota

 A North Dakota LLC can be used to operate a business, or an LLC can be used to hold assets (such as real estate, vehicles, boats, or aircraft).

 You can file your LLC by mail or by fax.
-The ND state filing fee is $135 in both cases.
+The North Dakota state filing fee is $135 in both cases.
 LLC approval times (for mail and fax filings) are 2-3 weeks.

 In order to keep your North Dakota LLC in compliance with the Secretary of State, you need to file an Annual Report each year.
-The ND state fee is $50.
+The North Dakota state fee is $50.

 We’ve created a free course that will walk you through forming your own North Dakota LLC, step-by-step.